 Launched on 1 July 2022, the Whaikaha - Ministry of Disabled People is the result of many years work by people in the disability community and government.
-However, the whakapapa of this work goes back to before colonisation.
+However, the journey to today began before colonisation.

 Pre-colonial perspectives on disability

 For Māori prior to colonisation, disability was a part of human and whānau diversity.

 When European colonists came to Aotearoa, New Zealand they brought with them views that disabled people had defects that needed to be fixed, or were people society needed protection from.
 This gave rise to years of misunderstanding, institutionalisation and abuse of disabled people.